DannaShirley/limitless-flows-blueprint/blueprint/index.md

    * Your group name
    * Your user credentials so you can play the role of an expert in your group on the SmartCrowd platform

-## **Prepare the data actions**
+## Prepare the data actions

 You use data actions to call the Limitless APIs and pass the API key and group name to SmartCrowd.
 This enables you to submit questions and customer dialogues to Limitless.

-1. Install and activate the **Web Services Data Actions** integration and the **Genesys Cloud Data Actions**.
+1. Install and activate the Web Services Data Actions integration and the Genesys Cloud data actions.
 For more information, see [About the web services data action](https://help.mypurecloud.com/?p=127163 "Goes to the About the web services data action article in the Genesys Cloud Resource Center").

 2. From the Data Actions folder, import all 12 of the data actions provided with this blueprint.
 For more information on how to import data actions, see [Import or export a data action for integrations](https://help.mypurecloud.com/?p=161024 "Goes to the Import or export a data action for integrations article in the Genesys Cloud Resource Center").
 For more details about the specific data actions provided, see the [Data actions reference table](#data-action-reference-table "Goes to the Data action reference table section").